 Work on building wearable robots for people to use is more than just building according to specifications, unlike regular machines.
 Muscle Suit was created through a continued process of trial and error, working flexibly while taking on feedback from workplace users.
 The systems inside it and its outer appearance are all the result of applied knowledge.
 I am confident to say that this product is replete with technologies that no one else can achieve.

 We are currently focused on products designed for back support, but we will move speedily to gradually commercialize devices that assist movement throughout the body, in order to achieve independent lifestyles for everyone as long as they live.
 Last but not least, we will strive to create products that are admired by people around the world.

-Hiroshi Kobayashi, Developer and Founder, Professor at Tokyo University of Science
+Hiroshi Kobayashi, Developer , Professor at Tokyo University of Science

 - 3rd Floor, Morito Memorial Hall, Tokyo University of Science, 4-2-2 Kagurazaka, Shinjuku-ku Tokyo, Japan